-Systemic mastocytosis cannot be cured, but symptoms can be controlled with H1 and H2 blockers.
-H1 blockers (commonly called antihistamines) can relieve itching.
-H2 blockers Histamine-2 (H2) blockers Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Systemic mastocytosis cannot be cured, but symptoms can be controlled with H1 and H2 histamine blockers.
+(Both of these blockers are antihistamines Antihistamines Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more , but the term antihistamine is usually used only for H1 blockers.)
+H1 blockers can relieve itching.
+H2 blockers Histamine-2 (H2) Blockers Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more reduce acid production in the stomach and thus relieve symptoms caused by peptic ulcers and help ulcers heal.
-Cromolyn, given by mouth, can relieve digestive problems and bone pain.
+Cromolyn, a mast cell stabilizer, is taken by mouth, and can relieve digestive problems and bone pain.
+Ketotifen, which is a H1 blocker and a mast cell stabilizer, is taken by mouth and may be effective.
 Aspirin can relieve flushing but may make other symptoms worse.
 Children are not given aspirin because Reye syndrome Reye Syndrome Reye syndrome is a very rare but life-threatening disorder that causes inflammation and swelling of the brain and impairment and loss of function of the liver.
 The cause of Reye syndrome is... read more is a risk.

-If systemic mastocytosis is aggressive, interferon-alpha, injected under the skin once a week, may reduce the disorder’s effects on bone marrow.
-Corticosteroids Corticosteroids: Uses and Side Effects Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more (such as prednisone), taken by mouth, may also be used but only for a short time.
+If systemic mastocytosis is aggressive, the chemotherapy drugs midostaurin or avapritinib can be used.
+Interferon-alpha, injected under the skin once a week, may reduce the disorder’s effects on bone marrow.
+Corticosteroids Corticosteroids: Uses and Side Effects (such as prednisone), taken by mouth, may also be used but only for a short time.
 When taken by mouth for more than 3 to 4 weeks, they can have many, sometimes serious side effects.

 If many mast cells accumulate in the spleen, the spleen may be removed.